Putin hosts Belarus leader for further economic talks

 Putin and Lukashenko met twice in December but failed to resolve their differences, resulting in Russia cutting oil supplies to Belarus at the start of this year.

 The transit shipments of Russian crude to Europe via Belarus have continued unimpeded, but the Belarusian oil refineries have been reduced to a minimum capacity, depriving the country of a major source of income.
-In the past, Belarus has cashed in on exports of petroleum products made from cheap Russian oil.
+In the past, Belarus cashed in on exports of petroleum products made from cheap Russian oil.

 Belarusian officials said the country lost $330 million last year due to higher Russian oil prices.